Dot gov

 Logo for the Wisconsin Stroke Coalition

-In support of its mission, the group works on system-level and environmental changes to:
+To support its mission, the group works on system-level and environmental changes to:

 • Reinforce evidence-based practices and standards to improve stroke transitions of care.